Time Series Forecasting via Reasoning: A Slow-Thinking Approach with Reinforcement Fine-Tuned LLMs: The Proposed

 \subsubsection{Reward Design}

 To effectively apply RL for optimizing the proposed slow-thinking time series forecasting, we introduce several fine-grained and multi-objective reward functions specifically designed to enhance forecasting performance and slow thinking behavior.
+We define the total reward as a weighted sum of the following components.

-\paragraph{Format Rewards.} To ensure syntactic validity and completeness of the generated reasoning paths, we define two reward components to enforce both structural integrity and output completeness: \textit{Format Reward:} A binary penalty is imposed if the output does not follow the required structured format (e.g., missing or malformed \texttt{<answer>} tags):
+\paragraph{Format Rewards.} To ensure syntactic validity and completeness of the generated reasoning paths, we define two reward components to enforce both structural integrity and output completeness:

+\textit{Format Reward:} A binary penalty is imposed if the output does not follow the required structured format (e.g., missing or malformed \texttt{<answer>} tags): { }

-\textit{Length Reward:} To encourage full time point sequence generation and accelerate convergence, we provide positive feedback based on how close the generated sequence length is to the ground truth:
+\textit{Length Reward:} To encourage full time point sequence generation and accelerate convergence, we provide positive feedback based on how close the generated sequence length is to the ground truth: { } where $L_a$ and $L_g$ denote the predicted-sequence length and the ground-truth-sequence length.

-\paragraph{Accuracy Rewards.} We define two accuracy-based reward components to assess numerical precision and temporal fidelity, encouraging accurate value prediction and modeling of dynamics:
+\paragraph{Accuracy Rewards.} We define two accuracy-based reward components to assess numerical precision, encouraging accurate value prediction and modeling of dynamics:

-\textit{MSE Reward:} We compute the mean squared error between normalized prediction and target sequences and map it into a bounded reward signal using a sigmoid transformation:
+\textit{MSE Reward:} We compute the mean squared error between normalized prediction and target sequences and map it into a bounded reward signal using a sigmoid transformation: { }

-\textit{Seasonal-Trend Decomposition Reward:} Both predicted and true sequences are decomposed into seasonal ($s$) and trend ($t$) components via moving average-based methods, where $s_i$ the seasonal component and $t_i$ the long-trend component.
-We then compute separate MSE terms for each:
+\textit{Seasonal--Trend Decomposition Reward:} We decompose both predicted and ground-truth sequences into seasonal $s$ and trend $t$ components, and compute MSE: { } { } These two terms first measure the discrepancies in seasonal fluctuations and long-term trends, respectively, and are further mapped into the reward space using a sigmoid-like transformation, thereby providing bounded and smoothly scaled rewards for preserving temporal structures during optimization.